masschallenge/impact-api/QUICK_START.md

 "short_pitch" in the body of the "startup patch" call and then click change to change it to any other value.

-17. You can go through a similar process with system users, but opening the "v1" folder and using the various "user" calls.
+17. You can go through a similar process with system users, by opening the "v1" folder and using the various "user" calls.
 Note that there is a "v1 user post" call.
 This will create a new user using the values given in the body of that call.
-Creating a new user will automatcally update Postman so it will be the subject of further calls related the users.
+Creating a new user will automatically update Postman so it will be the subject of further calls related the users.

 18. The "v0" and "proxy" calls are historical calls that you probably